arashnm80/arashnm80.github.io/quotes.md

 > World is fool of lonely people afraid to make the first move.

 > I'm not gonna let the fear of striking out keep me from playing the game.

+> Marketing is like sex, only losers pay for it.

 > Am I ashamed becuase I'm not who I want to be or because I'm not what society says I have to be?